-The ALERT Education Centre (Gweru, Zimbabwe) focus on providing a conservation based curriculum (environment conservation, ecology and biodiversity, sustainability, wildlife ecology and management) to both adult students and community children.
+The ALERT Education Centre (Gweru, Zimbabwe) focus on providing a conservation based curriculum (environment conservation, ecology and biodiversity, sustainability, wildlife ecology and management) to children from local schools.
 You will be working alongside our experienced teacher as well as other passionate interns and volunteers both in the classroom and in the field gaining hands on experience and contributing to the protection and preservation of Africa’s wildlife through conservation education.

 Expect to work long days from around 6am to 4pm with breaks for breakfast and lunch.
 Interns are expected to work five days a week and can enjoy other activities during time off.

 During your stay you will assist the teacher creating lesson plans, leading classes and assisting students, both in the classroom and on field trips.